IBM-Cloud/logistics-wizard-recommendation/README.md

   cp template-local.env local.env
   ```

-12. In local.env, update the location of the CONTROLLER_SERVICE, the url of the Weather Company Data service, and the url of the Cloudant database.
+12. In local.env, update the location of the CONTROLLER_SERVICE, and the url of the Cloudant database.

 13. Get the dependencies, and use [webpack module bundler](https://webpack.github.io/) to create our final .js actions in the `dist` folder.